spring-attic/spring-mvc-showcase/README.md

 The slide presentation is located in this directory and named MasteringSpringMVC3.pdf.

-A screen cast showing the showcase in action is available at http://s3.springsource.org/MVC/mvc-showcase-screencast.mov.
+A screen cast showing the showcase in action is [available in QuickTime format](http://s3.springsource.org/MVC/mvc-showcase-screencast.mov).

-This showcase originated from the blog at: http://blog.springsource.com/2010/07/22/spring-mvc-3-showcase/ It was also adapted into a SpringOne presentation called "Mastering MVC 3": http://www.infoq.com/presentations/Mastering-Spring-MVC-3
+This showcase originated from a [blog post](http://blog.springsource.com/2010/07/22/spring-mvc-3-showcase/) and was adapted into a SpringOne presentation called [Mastering MVC 3](http://www.infoq.com/presentations/Mastering-Spring-MVC-3).